Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Assumptions

 Suppose the number $N_b$ of ballot cards that might contain a particular contest is less than the number $N_c$ of CVRs that contain the contest.
 Then there has been a malfunction, a procedural error (e.g., some ballots were scanned more than once or some scans or CVRs were uploaded more than once), or the integrity of the paper trail was compromised.

-If the integrity of the paper trail has been confirmed by a compliance audit, ruling out the last possibility, the reported outcome can still be checked by ignoring the contest on any $N_c - N_b$ of the CVRs that contain the contest, provided it is still the case that $\bar{A}^c > 1/2$.
+If the integrity of the paper trail has been confirmed by a compliance audit, ruling out the last possibility, the reported outcome can still be checked by ignoring the contest on any $N_c - N_b$ of the CVRs that contain the contest, provided it is still the case that $\bar{A}^c > 1/2$ when those CVRs are omitted.
 (For audits that do not use card style information, omitting the contest from CVR $c_i$ amounts to setting $A(c_i) = 1/2$; for audits that use card style information, CVRs that do not contain the contest are simply ignored.)

 After this modification of the CVRs, the number of CVRs that contain the contest is equal to the number of cards that might contain the contest.
 Let $\pi$ be \emph{any} 1:1 mapping from those CVRs to those cards, even a mapping created by a malicious adversary.
 The contest outcome is correct if